oscardias/Simple-Task-Board/readme.rst

 - Moving tasks: tasks need to ask for new user and comment when moved from In Progress to Testing.
 - Pagination: paginate tasks in the dashboard and the list of users.
 - Tasks estimation: add an estimation field to enable a comparison between estimated and realised.
+- Send emails: When a task is associated with a different user and Periodic email notifying used about his tasks
 - ... if you have any ideas, let me know ...